Exequielrd/Exequielrd/README.md

 ### 🤵 About Me
 - 🤔 I use daily ```.js``` and ```.ts```
 - 🌱 I’m currently learning nodejs
-- 🍕 I like pizza 😋😋
-- 🍺 I like drink beer sometimes

 ### 🛠 &nbsp;Tech Stack